-- This policy was developed and adopted on: ...2/10/17 - The policy will be reviewed on:1/11/18......1/11/18..... - The Designated Safeguarding Lead (DSL) is: Debbie Carmichael - The Deputy Designated Safeguarding Leads (DDSL) are: Sophie Greenaway and Tamsin Parry - The name of the Designated Teacher for Children in Care is: Debbie Carmichael - The Single Point of Contact (SPOC) for the Prevent agenda is: Lisa Michell - The Child Sexual Exploitation Lead is: Debbie Carmichael - The named Safeguarding Governor is: Simon Hill
+- This policy was developed and adopted on: 11/9/18 - The policy will be reviewed on: 11/9/19 - The Designated Safeguarding Lead (DSL) is: Debbie Carmichael - The Deputy Designated Safeguarding Leads (DDSL) are :Sophie Greenaway and Tamsin Parry - The name of the Designated Teacher for Children in Care and Previously in Care is: Debbie Carmichael - The Single Point of Contact (SPOC) for the Prevent agenda is: Debbie Carmichael - The Child Sexual Exploitation Lead is: Debbie Carmichael - The named Safeguarding Councillor is: Simon Hill - The named Whistleblowing contact is: Peter Wootton, Vice-Chair of the Board of Directors

 This policy is based on the template sent to schools by CAPH (Cornwall Association of Primary Heads) in November 2016.
-(Revised September 2017) It was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
-Revision date September 2018.
+(Revised September 2018) It was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
+(Next Revision date September 2019).